-Policy NH/10: Recreation in the Green Belt
+Policy NH/10: Facilities for Recreation in the Green Belt

-- 1. Proposals in the Green Belt for increased or enhanced opportunities for access to the open countryside and which provide opportunities for outdoor sport and recreation, appropriate to the Green Belt, will be encouraged where it will not harm the objectives of the Green Belt. - 2.
-The Council will not permit additional sports pitches and recreation development where it considers that the cumulative impact of these would be detrimental to the objectives of the Green Belt. - 6.37 The Cambridge Green Belt plays an important role in providing opportunities for access to the countryside for local people.
-This is recognised in the Cambridgeshire Green Infrastructure Strategy. - 6.38 The NPPF guidance on Green Belt allows for the provision of 'appropriate facilities for outdoor sport and recreation that does not conflict with Green Belt purposes'.
-With the growth proposed in the extensions around the City in the Cambridge Green Belt it is likely that land will become more intensively used, which could result in uses such as playing fields being relocated to, or specifically developed on Green Belt land.
+Proposals for new buildings to provide appropriate facilities for outdoor sport and outdoor recreation will be permitted where they will not (either individually or cumulatively) harm the openness of the Green Belt and the purposes of including land within it.

+- The Cambridge Green Belt plays an important role in providing opportunities 6.37 for access to the countryside for local people.
+This is recognised in the Cambridgeshire Green Infrastructure Strategy. - The NPPF (2012) guidance on Green Belt at paragraph 81 requires local 6.38 planning authorities to plan positively to enhance beneficial use of the Green Belt including through providing opportunities for outdoor sport and outdoor recreation.
+At paragraph 89 the NPPF (2012) allows for the provision of new buildings to provide appropriate facilities for outdoor sport and outdoor recreation that preserve the openness of the Green Belt and do not conflict with Green Belt purposes.
+With the growth proposed in the extensions around the City in the Cambridge Green Belt it is likely that land will become more intensively used, which could result in pressure for sport and recreational facilities being relocated to, or specifically developed on Green Belt land.
 It is important this is done in a way which protects the overall rural character of the Green Belt rather than creating a character more associated with the urban environment.